 \subsection{Incident angle dependence}

-The time resolution of the \prototype~is shown in \figref{fig:angleScan_timeResolution} as a function of the beam incident angle relative to the converter surface.
-Here, the incident angle is defined as shown in \figref{fig:angleScan_setup} to match the definition of $\theta_\gamma$ in \figref{fig:fullsketch},where $\theta_\gamma = \SI{90}{\degree}$ corresponds to perpendicular incidence.
-The results shown here correspond to the \prototype~placed on the downstream side of the beamline.
-As the path length inside the \prototype~increases at smaller incident angles, the light yield correspondingly increases, leading to an improvement in the time resolution.
+The time resolution of the prototype is shown in \figref{fig:angleScan_timeResolution} as a function of the beam incident angle relative to the converter surface.
+The incident angle is defined in \figref{fig:angleScan_setup} to match the definition of $\theta_\gamma$ in \figref{fig:fullsketch}, where $\theta = \SI{90}{\degree}$ corresponds to perpendicular incidence.
+The results presented here were obtained using the prototype positioned on the downstream side of the beamline.
+As the incident angle decreases, the path length inside the crystal increases; consequently, the light yield increases, leading to an improvement in the time resolution.